Oluccaro/Oluccaro/README.md

 * I have made projects in the Java Spring Ecosystem.

-* Made RESTful APIs using SpringBoot, SpringData JPA, and MySQL database.
+* Made RESTful APIs using SpringBoot, SpringData JPA, and MySQL, Postgres, Oracle and MongoDB databases.

-* Created a front-end for these projects using Angular with boostrap.
+* Created a front-end for these projects using Angular with boostrap for web-client, and using React-Native for mobile.

 * Made projects in C that uses different data structures.